sindresorhus/sort-keys/readme.md

 Type: `Function`

 Decide whether to skip sorting of certain options based on the result returned by ignore function.
+This only applies when `deep` is set to `true`.

 ###### context